fprasx/unlocked/mdbook/src/code/ops/new.md

 When a function is called, a _stack frame_ is pushed onto the stack.
 This stack frame contains all the function's local variables.
 When the function returns, the stack frame is popped off the stack, and all local variables are destroyed.
-This would also invalidate all references to local variables.
+This invalidates all references to local variables that were just popped off.

 The heap is different.
 You allocate on the heap, and you deallocate on the heap.
 Nothing happens automatically.
 This is the legendary `malloc/free` combo from